 Low Country Boil Recipe

-This low country boil recipe is about as authentic as it comes.
-In South Carolina in a small Gullah-Geechee place called Frogmore, they call it a stew.
-It’s basically a one pot seafood free for all with shrimp, crab, sausage, corn and so much spicy flavor.
-When you wanna impress folks and entertain them right, make this crowdpleaser.
+This low country boil recipe is about as authentic as it comes, y’all.
+In South Carolina, in a small Gullah-Geechee place called Frogmore, they call it a stew.
+From my boo Chef Mireille of Global Kitchen Travels was so kind to share it with us.
+It’s basically a one-pot seafood free-for-all with shrimp, crab, sausage, corn, and so much spicy flavor.
+The only way I know how to serve a low country boil is to spread it across the table with family and friends elbow to elbow, diggin in together.
+Thanks again Chef Mireille for sharing.

 This post may contain affiliate links.
 Read our disclosure policy.